Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Paladin.md

 You can use this talent once per battle, plus an additional number of times per day equal to your Charisma modifier.

 As a free action before you make a paladin melee attack roll, you can declare that you’re using a Smite Evil attack.
-Add +1d12 to the damage roll AND deal half damage with the attack if it misses.
+Add +`dice: 1d12` to the damage roll AND deal half damage with the attack if it misses.

 ##### Adventurer Feat